jakubkremiec/Registration-with-email-confirmation/readme.md

 # Registration + email confirmation

-Web application, where user can register new account, using register form.
-Later user need to confirm his account, with link sent to his email adress.
+Web application, where user can register new account using register form.
+Later user need to confirm his account with link sent to his email adress.

 ## To start: